martinghunt/ziplign/docs/settings.rst

   Displaying too many will significantly impact memory usage.
   The default of 500 should be enough - a lot more than this and the screen ends up filled in to the point where it is impossible to see anything useful.
+* FASTA line length: the length of each line when copying/pasting sequence.
+  Must be a non-negative integer.
+Put zero to have no line breaks in sequences.